 color flyer, plan on a cost of $53 per 1,000 ($0.053 per mailbox).

-Note that the number of copies of your insert that you run in an issue must be equal to or greater than our
+flyer that you run in an issue must be equal to or greater than our total

 For our current full print run of

 the cost for inserting a single sheet of copy paper would be about

 The cost for inserting a typical glossy color flyer would be about

 Pages in OCN are printed 11" wide by 17" high and then the paper is folded in half to 8.5" by 11".

 Inserts that are 8.5" x 11" fit nicely.